sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

     using System.Threading.Tasks;
     ```

 1. Add the following code to the **EmailMetricsController** class.
-These will be used to connect to the Azure Storage Account that contain the exported data:
+These will be used to connect to the Azure Storage Account that contain the exported data.

     ```csharp
     CloudStorageAccount _storageAccount;